vaginessa/CameraOCRTranslate/README.md

 - [x] Work with the Camera
 - [x] Start working on OCR open source library for text extraction
 - Week 2:
-- [ ] Continue working on OCR and try to get it done by this week.
+- [x] Continue working on OCR and try to get it done by this week.
 - [ ] Update the listview to recyclerview
 - [ ] fetch the data in a dynamic way

+# Sprint 2 plan
+- Week 3:
+- [ ] Make camera scan same like oxford dictionary